isaaclhk/Projects/Python projects/CXR.md

         self.fn.assign(0)
 ```

-Now we will compile and begin training the model.
+Now we compile the model.
 Since there are two classes, "pneumonia" and "healthy", we will use binary cross entropy as the loss function and Adam optimization as the gradient descent algorithm for this model.
 Given enough time and resources, we may also experiment with other types of gradient descent algorithms such as RMSprop and momentum.
 However, for the purposes of this project, we will stick with adam optimization.

 ```
 #compile model